India's Adani Power to buy DB Power for $879 mln

-BENGALURU, Aug 19 (Reuters) - India's Adani Power ADAN.NS on Friday said it would acquire thermal power plant operator DB Power for an enterprise value of 70.17 billion rupees ($879.14 million).
+BENGALURU, Aug 19 (Reuters) - Adani Power Ltd ADAN.NS said on Friday it will buy thermal power plant operator DB Power for an enterprise value of 70.17 billion rupees ($879.14 million) as India's largest private thermal power producer looks to expand operations.

+DB Power owns and operates a thermal power plant in the central Indian state of Chhattisgarh and the deal will help Adani expand its operations in the state.

+Adani Power is a unit of billionaire and Asia's richest person Gautam Adani's conglomerate Adani Group, which has businesses ranging from cement to cooking oil.

 ($1 = 79.8170 Indian rupees)